ezgitunali/Global_Games_Sales/README.md

-The final file is the ipynb
+The final file is the Global_Games_Sales.ipynb